Myōjin-shō: Eruption of 1952-1953

 The volcanic eruption from 1952 to 1953 was one of its biggest eruptions on record, with the repetitious appearance and disappearance of an island, which at one point reached over ten metres above sea level, before sinking after a major volcanic eruption in September 1953.
 On September 24, 1952, a survey vessel, Kaiyo Maru No. 5 of the Hydrographic Department of the Maritime Safety Agency, was destroyed by the volcano, with the loss of its crew of 31 (including the nine scientists studying the eruption).
 Consequently, the Department developed Manbou (Sunfish), an unmanned radio operating survey boat, and has used it for the research of dangerous sea areas such as submarine volcanoes.

-This was the first time that volcanic activity had been detected using the SOFAR channel.
+The eruption was the first correlation of strong, unusual signals in the SOFAR channel recorded on September 18, 1952 at the Navy's California SOFAR stations at Point Sur and Point Arena with a volcanic eruption.
+The station at Kaneohe, Hawaii had not detected the signals indicating its source was west of 180º with a line of position obtained from the two California stations passing through a point about 200 nautical miles south of Tokyo.
+News reports of the volcano's violent eruption focused attention on the details and an effort to precisely time the volcano's activity by the recordings at the SOFAR stations.
+By doing so the activity was detailed and the most likely time Kaiyo Maru No. 5 was destroyed.

 Survey of 1998-1999

 In 1998 and 1999, the Hydrography Department conducted comprehensive sea bottom surveys around Myōjin-shō, using the state-of-the-art survey vessel Shoyo and Manbou II, the second generation Manbou.
 As a result of these surveys, a detailed picture of the seabed topography around Myōjin-shō was made for the first time.

 Manbou II conducted the survey of the sea area within a radius of 3 nautical miles (about 5.4 kilometers) of Myōjin-shō.
 Shoyo conducted the survey of the sea area within a radius of about 10 nautical miles (about 18.5 kilometers) but farther than the area of the radius of 3 nmi.
 Manbou II works by the order of preprogrammed instructions and measures depth and water temperature.
 Bathymetric survey of Manbou II was carried out by using the "PRD-601" echo sounder at intervals of 0.2 nautical miles (about 370 meters).
 Shoyo conducted a comprehensive survey including the geological and geophysical surveys of sea bottom.

 Bathymetric survey of Shoyo was carried out by using a "Seabeam 2112" echo sounder at intervals of 0.5 nautical miles (about 930 meters).